-A recent survey found that 60 percent of adults have gone online at least once to look up health information.
+A recent survey found that 60 percent of adults have gone online at least once in the past year to look up health information.
 Unfortunately, finding high-quality health websites is a challenge.
 Several years ago, a review of 79 studies published in the Journal of the American Medical Association concluded that online health information for consumers is frequently flawed, inaccurate, or biased.
 Based on my experience, the situation isn't any better today.

 Why do some health websites contain misleading information?
 One reason is that the group or organization running the site may have a hidden agenda.
 Drug companies often create consumer demand for expensive new drugs by financing groups that promote awareness of a previously unrecognized health condition, a sales tactic known as "disease mongering."
 (For example, Dartmouth Medical School researchers have argued that restless leg syndrome became a disease only when a drug was developed to treat it.)
-Unfortunately, a study published earlier this year in the American Journal of Public Health found that most health advocacy groups that receive drug-company funding don't disclose that on their websites.
+Unfortunately, a study published in 2011 in the American Journal of Public Health found that most health advocacy groups that receive drug-company funding don't disclose that on their websites.

 Another reason that websites may contain misinformation is that some groups willfully disregard scientific evidence to promote certain health beliefs.
 For example, even though the U.S. Institute of Medicine found in 2004, after an exhaustive review of the medical literature, that there is no relationship between childhood vaccines and autism, it's easy to find websites that claim otherwise.
 Similarly, although most researchers have concluded that Morgellons disease—a bizarre skin condition that sufferers believe to be caused by an undiagnosed parasitic infestation—is likely to be a psychiatric delusional disorder, you wouldn't know it by simply Googling "Morgellons."